-PROJECT SUMMARY/ABSTRACT
+PROJECT SUMMARY/ABSTRACT (NO MORE THAN ONE PAGE)

-The project summary/abstract is a summary of the proposed activity suitable for distribution to the public and sufficient to permit potential reviewers to identify conflicts of interest.
-It must be a self-contained document.
-Provide the name of the applicant, the project title, the project director/principal investigator(s) (PD/PI) and the PD/PI's institutional affiliation, any coinvestigators and their institutional affiliations, the objectives of the project, a description of the project, including methods to be employed, and the potential impact of the project (i.e., benefits, outcomes.
-A sample is provided below:
+The project summary/abstract must contain a summary of the proposed activity suitable for dissemination to the public.
+It should be a self-contained document that identifies the name of the applicant, the Principal Investigator (PI), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (i.e., benefits, outcomes).
+This document must not include any proprietary or sensitive business information as the Department may make it available to the public.

-A Really Great Idea

-A. Smith, Lead Institution (Principal Investigator)A. Brown, Institution 2 (Co-Investigator)A. Jones, Institution 3 (Co-Investigator)

-Text of abstract

 The project summary must not exceed 1 page when printed using standard 8.5" by 11" paper with 1" margins (top, bottom, left and right) with font not smaller than 11 point.
-To attach a Project Summary/Abstract, click "Add Attachment."
+The one-page project summary/abstract should be placed in a separate, single pdf document and attached on the appropriate screen in PAMS.

-- Do not include any proprietary or sensitive business information. - DOE may use the abstract may to prepare public reports about supported research.
+The abstract may be used to prepare publicly accessible reports about DOE-supported research.

-DOE COVER PAGE
+DOE COVER PAGE (PART OF PROJECT NARRATIVE)